Find Trade Colleges

 There are 131 students at Joseph’s College Cosmetology in total, 131 are full-time undergraduates.
 Joseph’s College Cosmetology has a freshman retention rate of 92%, which is a good sign that once students arrive at the school, they want to stay.

-83% of Joseph’s College Cosmetology students take out loans to afford college costs.
-The average amount of student loans is $9,901 a year.
-The school reports a student loan default rate of 4.5% which is much lower than the average rate of 10.8%!
+Roughly 83% of students at Joseph’s College Cosmetology take out loans to pay for college.
+The typical student loan amount is $9,901 a year.
+The student loan default rate of 4.5% means most graduates are not struggling to pay off their loans.

 #17